 NORTH COAST LAKES

-Town Lake near Pacific City has been stocked with nearly 200 surplus summer steelhead from Cedar Creek hatchery, so far this season.
+So far this season, Town Lake near Pacific City has been stocked with nearly 200 surplus summer steelhead from Cedar Creek Hatchery.
 In addition, 66 early run winter steelhead were released there on Jan.
-11. Nehalem hatchery released 200 surplus winter steelhead into Vernonia pond, 57 into Lost Lake and 60 into Lake Lytle.
+11. Nehalem Hatchery released 200 surplus winter steelhead into Vernonia pond, 57 into Lost Lake and 60 into Lake Lytle.
 These fish get fairly active in the lake and offer a unique fishing experience, especially when the rivers are blown out.
 Once in the lake they are considered “trout” and do not require a Combined Angling Tag.
 Anglers are reminded, however, that only one trout per day over 20 inches may be retained, and these fish will almost all be in that size range.

 ALSEA RIVER & BAY: Steelhead

 Steelhead fishing is open on the Alsea River and listed tributaries.
-The river is shaping up after last week’s rain.
-Fishing is slow.
-Alsea Hatchery is having a below average return to the hatchery.
+Fishing has picked up on the north fork around the hatchery.
 Casting spinners, drifting bait or using a bobber and jig can be effective.